 - Ideally this toolkit would be used as a training tool during your regular professional or in-service development, or as part of targeted training provided by your workplace or professional organization. - Alternatively, you may wish to review each module on your own or as part of an informal group of colleagues, referring to the information and suggestions as you carry out your regular professional duties.
-Questions for discussion are provided in the green boxes at the end of each section ("Talking about stillbirth").

-- > This toolkit can be adapted in several ways.
-These include: - Translation into local language, being mindful to use culturally appropriate language, especially when translating the word "stillbirth". - Editing a module or a specific tool for a type of provider who is not directly addressed in this toolkit.
-For example, if using the toolkit for a community health worker, then the counselor module (Module 4) could be adapted.
-If you want to use the toolkit for a community-based midwife, you may wish to simplify some of the medical language in the Fact Sheets. - Information from different modules can be combined to create a new module for you to use as you see best. - If you have questions regarding adapting the toolkit for your setting, feel free to contact ISA at info@stillbirthalliance.org for more information.
+Questions for discussion are provided in the pink boxes at the end of each section ("Talking about stillbirth"). - This toolkit can be adapted in several ways.
+These include: - > Translation into local language, being mindful to use culturally appropriate language, especially when translating the word "stillbirth". - > For example, if using the toolkit for a community health worker or community-based midwife, you may wish to simplify some of the medical language in the Fact Sheets. - > Information from different modules can be combined to create a new module for you to use as you see best. - If you have questions regarding adapting the toolkit for your setting, feel free to contact ISA at info@stillbirthalliance.org for more information.